 The design-build renovation of the former Martin Luther King, Jr./Drew Medical Center preserves the original five-story building, with the first phase scheduled to be complete in October 2020.

 As one of the first facilities of its kind, the 500,000-sq.-ft.
-Martin Luther King, Jr. Behavioral Health Center (BHC) in Willowbrook will integrate inpatient, outpatient and supportive services for some of the area’s most vulnerable and underserved populations, including those living with mental illness, substance use disorders and homelessness.
+Martin Luther King, Jr. Behavioral Health Center (BHC) in Willowbrook will integrate residential, outpatient and supportive services for some of the area’s most vulnerable and underserved populations, including those living with mental illness, substance use disorders and homelessness.
 It will be the first facility in Los Angeles County to bring together so many different but related services.
 It will replace the former Martin Luther King, Jr./Drew Medical Center on the Martin Luther King, Jr. Medical Campus.

 Bernards is leading the construction and HOK is leading the design, in partnership with Los Angeles County Public Works.